Inviting people onto Mastodon and the Fediverse

 • Video clips can be MP4, M4V, MOV or WebM files.
 The maximum file size is usually 99mb, but there is no limit on running time.

 • Audio clips can be MP3, OGG, WAV, FLAC, OPUS, AAC, M4A or 3GP files.
 The maximum file size is usually 40mb, but there is no limit on running time.
-(If you’re uploading OPUS files, you need to rename them to have a .ogg extension instead of .opus, due to a known bug ⧉.)
+(If you’re uploading OPUS files, you may need to rename them to have a .ogg extension instead of .opus due to a known bug ⧉.)

 Making your posts accessible for blind or deaf people